 What payment options are available?

 Direct Debit is the preferred payment option.
 Payments can be made weekly, fortnightly, monthly or quarterly using the Bank Direct Debit authority system on your cheque, savings or credit card account.
-Authority forms for this method are available from your school, the SCEA office, or may be downloaded here.
+Authority forms for this method are available from your school, the SCEA office, and below.

 Alternatively, payments may be made by the following methods at your local school, or at the SCEA office located at 1 Padbury Terrace, Midland.

-- Online Banking: Bank – ANZ BSB – 016 359 Account number – 427966947.
-Please use your Account number (located on the top right hand side of the statement) and your surname as a reference.
+Reference - Please use your Account number (located on the top right-hand side of your statement) and your surname.

 - Mail: Please make all cheques payable to Swan Christian Education Association and mail to PO Box 254, Midland WA 6936.